ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 - disk storage: 1000 GB
 - GPU: Geforce RTX 3070

-The main software requirements are Python, Excel and Gehphi
+The main software requirements are Python, Excel and Gephi.